Hugo-Persson/dns-cli-tools/README.md

-# Godaddy cli tools
+# DNS Cli Tools

-CLI tools for the DNS provider GoDaddy, useful tools to manage subdomains.
+CLI tools for the DNS provider Cloudflare, useful tools to manage subdomains.
+In the future more DNS providers can be added.

 ## Features

-- Watching for changes in public IP and updating DNS records
+- DDNS
 - Registering new subdomains
 - Listing subdomains
+- Importing domains

 ## Installation